Preventing Zoombombing

 3. Check the checkbox next to Only authenticated users can join.

-4. In the dropdown menu that appears, you’ll have two options:
+4. In the drop-down menu that appears, you’ll have two options:

 • Select uoregon.edu to require participants to log in with a UO Zoom account; or